 A Sessional, Annual, and Cumulative GPA is also calculated for all Non-degree and Non-degree visiting students.
 For Non-degree students who have completed a degree in the Faculty, the Cumulative GPA includes all courses taken both as a degree student and as a non-degree student.

-There are four kinds of academic standing which apply to students who have attempted at least four courses in the Faculty: In Good Standing; On Probation; On Suspension; Refused Further Registration
+There are four kinds of academic standing: In Good Standing; On Probation; On Suspension; Refused Further Registration

 Academic standing is assessed twice a year:

 In Good Standing: